 Establishing a Foundation for Strategic Acquisitions

 Growth through acquisition is a strategy companies use to accomplish growth objectives at a faster pace in an effort to secure their position in a highly competitive and global market place.
 Acquisitions, especially in fragmented markets, are a viable option for companies to gain market share, increase product/service breadth and/or depth, grow their workforce, attain new technologies or expertise, expand geographically and diversify their customer base.
-If you’re contemplating acquisitions as a part of your company’s growth strategy, you and your management team should keep in mind four key considerations for establishing a solid transactional foundation as outlined below.
+If you are contemplating acquisitions as a part of your company’s growth strategy, you and your management team should keep in mind four key considerations for establishing a solid transactional foundation as outlined below.

-1. Defining your overall strategy – Management should identify its strategic goals for the next five to 10 years and devise a roadmap on how to accomplish those goals to help improve market position, profitability and growth trajectory.
+Management should identify its strategic goals for the next five to 10 years and devise a roadmap on how to accomplish those goals to help improve market position, profitability and growth trajectory.
 Each of these will enhance shareholder value in the company.
 Once a strategic vision is in place, the management team can decide whether a strategic acquisition may be a viable way to accomplish the vision or explore other growth alternatives that may be more appropriate.

-2. Defining a solid acquisition profile and target list – The key to an acquisition strategy is preparing and following an acquisition profile and criteria for targets that will help achieve the company’s overall strategic vision.
+The key to an acquisition strategy is preparing and following an acquisition profile and criteria for targets that will help achieve the company’s overall strategic vision.
 During this process your management team should consider the following: